davidfstr/dafoster.net/_posts/2013-06-01-handling-text-correctly.md

 Gotchas:

 * Beware of methods that take exactly one `char` or return exactly one `char`.
-    * They almost certainly aren't aware of astral characters.
+    * They almost certainly aren't aware of supplementary characters.
 * You can't iterate over the characters in a "string" by iterating over the `char`s.
     * Instead you have to use a loop like the above to iterate over the true characters.
       This example stores the true character in the `codepoint` variable.